sgong-pdftron/stranger-docs/android/guides/dialog/add_page.md

 Note that "Same as last" option is only available when new pages should be added to an existing PDF document but not when new document should be created.
 In this case the size of new pages is obtained from the existing document.

+### page color
-### page color: Three colors can be selected for the page background:
+Three colors can be selected for the page background:
 - White
 - Yellow
 - Blueprint